-- 4.1 At least two teaching observations should take place during the probation period.
-At least one of these observations will be undertaken by a member of the faculty management team.
-The attached form should be completed and discussed with the probationer following the observed session.
-One of these completed teaching observation forms should be submitted with the final probation report to Human Resources. - 4.2 These forms should also be used by mentors when they are observing teaching. - 4.3 Teaching observation may be applicable to academic related staff depending on the role.
+4.1.
+At least two teaching observations should take place during the probation period.
+At least one of these observations will be undertaken by a member of the college management team.

+The observation of teaching feedback form should be completed and discussed with the probationer following the observed session.
+One of these completed teaching observation forms should be submitted with the final probation report to People and OD through Manager Self-Service (MSS).

+- 4.2.
+The observation of teaching feedback form should also be used by mentors when they are observing teaching. - 4.3.
+Teaching observation may be applicable to academic related staff depending on the role.